 For a half hour we sat there, absorbing the sights, smells and sounds of a tradition very different from our own.
 Gradually more people entered, mainly women in saris with children in tow.
 I never did figure out exactly what was going on, but it didn’t matter.
 It was a fascinating experience just to sit and observe.

 When we left the temple, I stood for a few minutes by the entrance and marveled for a few moments at how amazing it is that this Hindu temple is located in the middle of Iowa cornfields.
-While the U.S. has occasional problems, prejudices, and strife relating to religion, we do religious pluralism better than any other country I know.
+While the U.S. has problems and prejudices relating to religion, we do religious pluralism better than any other country I know.

 The Hindu Temple & Cultural Center of Iowa is located four miles south of Madrid at the intersection of Highway 17 and the Des Moines River.
 Consult its webpage for information on the many religious rituals, services and programs offered.